pifroggi/vs_temporalfix/README.md

 __*`tr`*__
 Temporal radius sets the number of frames for the averaging.
 Higher means more stable.
 Influences processing speed.
-The best way to check is to find a slow pan or zoom and increase this till details, lines and textures are all stable.
+The best way to check is to find a slow pan or zoom and increase this till details, lines and textures are stable.
 6 works great in many cases.
 There is no downside to increasing this further, other than speed and RAM usage.

 __*`exclusion`* (optional)__